 Why Are Imaginary Numbers Important?

 Imaginary numbers might seem abstract, but they are indispensable in many areas of science and engineering.
-In electrical engineering, they are used to analyze alternating current (AC) circuits.
 In quantum mechanics, they are fundamental to the mathematical formulation of the theory.
-In signal processing, they are used in Fourier analysis, which decomposes signals into their constituent frequencies.
+Because of that, in electrical engineering, they are used to analyze alternating current (AC) circuits.
+Still, in signal processing, they are used in Fourier analysis, which decomposes signals into their constituent frequencies.
 Without imaginary numbers, many of these technologies and theories would not be possible.

 Trends and Latest Developments